groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 ### Evening:
 Made a very soul soothing Thai chicken curry rice noodle soup.
 Garnished with kaffir lime leaves, boiled egg, crushed peanuts, fried shallots, green onions which made it extra special.
 Pickleball at our private club after dinner.
 We had 3 good games against 2 other guys, we were tied at 1-1 but lost our rubber match 14 to 12.
 Very close game and lots of great rallies.
 Still I was pretty bummed by our 3rd match loss.
-I have a very stress free life and generally feel joyful, but losing in pickleball knocks a few points off and winning increases it.
+I have a very stress free life and generally feel joyful, but losing in pickleball knocks a few points off although winning increases it.
 Consoled myself this evening by eating a big bowl of my asian sweet soup dessert.
 We watched half a movie, "A few good men" and will finish the rest tomorrow.
 We've been on a binge recently to watch movies from the 80s and 90s.

 *Thai Chicken Curry Rice Noodles*
 ![cherry tomato plants](assets/images/thai-chicken-curry-noodles.jpg)